 All posters should be saved in jpeg format.

-You will need to e-mail the finalized poster or video to travis.ricks@bemidjistate.edu by April 4 at noon.
-This will enable the conference organizers to upload all of the posters to their assigned virtual space.
+You will need to e-mail the finalized poster or video to travis.ricks@bemidjistate.edu by April 1st at midnight.
+This will enable the conference organizers to upload all of the posters and videos to their assigned virtual space.

 It’s recommended that you visit the virtual conference space before the conference.
 A link and password will be sent to you once you have submitted and been accepted to present at the conference.
 View an online demonstration.